benjGam/Response-Normalizer/README.md

         private readonly anotherAwesomeService: AnotherAwesomeService, // Another service ) {}

+      @ExternalService(AnotherAwesomeService) // <- Decorator (⚠️ the type of the service, not the name of property)
       @Get(':uuid')
-      @ExternalService(AnotherAwesomeService) // <- Decorator (⚠️ with the type of the service, not the name of properties, the type of service) public getByUUID(@Param('uuid') uuid: string) { // <-- Handler declaration return this.anotherAwesomeService.getByUUID(uuid);
+      public getByUUID(@Param('uuid') uuid: string) { // <-- Handler declaration
+        return this.anotherAwesomeService.getByUUID(uuid);
       }